 - There will be an integrated and systematic approach to long term follow-up based on risk.

 - The experience of patients, and their parents or carers, will be harnessed to inform the shape of services for children, teenagers and young adults with cancer.

-- The MSN will ensure involvement of third sector partners in key decisions about services for children, teenagers and young adults with cancer.
+- We will ensure involvement of third sector partners in key decisions about services for children, teenagers and young adults with cancer.

-- The MSN will ensure equity of access to the best possible care and will strive to improve outcomes for children, teenagers and young adults with cancer in Scotland.
+- We will ensure equity of access to the best possible care and will strive to improve outcomes for children, teenagers and young adults with cancer in Scotland.